dmidlo/histdata.com-tools/docs/temporal-binary-provisioning.md

 - install a private/offline wheel that includes the verified executable.
 - pass an explicit executable path.

-The future CLI should expose cache inspection and pre-seeding, for example:
+CLI cache inspection and pre-seeding commands should expose the resolver primitives, for example:

 ```text
 histdatacom runtime doctor --json